-- Special considerations with Windows systems - In the case of follow-up processing on a remote Windows system, only the system environment variables are available, not the user variables.
-In addition, the userspecific Registry entries are not loaded before follow-up processing is executed. - Any program can be started as follow-up processing in Windows, e.g. a shell command, a program (.exe or .com) or a batch procedure (.bat or .cmd).
-If the command requires a path specification, then use the absolute path. - Before calling the follow-up processing in a remote Windows system, it is also possible to switch to another directory as follows:
+- Special considerations with Windows systems - In the case of follow-up processing on the local system or with follow-up processing on a remote Windows system, only the system environment variables are available, not the user variables.
+In addition, the user-specific Registry entries are not loaded before follow-up processing is executed. - Any program can be started as follow-up processing in Windows, e.g. a shell command, a program (.exe or .com) or a batch procedure (.bat or .cmd).
+If the command requires a path specification, then use the absolute path. - Before calling the follow-up processing, it is also possible to switch to another directory as follows: